 The Blackmagic Pocket Cinema Camera 6K G2 features an EF lens mount

-For more options, including the pros and cons of why we have chosen these cameras, have a look at our complete guide to the best cameras for vlogging and video.
+For more options, including the pros and cons of why we have chosen these cameras, have a look at our complete guide to the best cameras for vlogging and video and to the best cameras for video on a budget.

 Getting started with vlogging and video

-Before creating a vlog you need knowledge of, and passion for your subject, and clarity about your key messages or aims.
-You might, for example, want to create a vlog about a local beauty spot and explain aspects such as how to find it, where to park, best times to visit and good shooting locations.
+Before creating a vlog, you need knowledge of, and passion for your subject, and clarity about your key messages or aims.
+For example, to create a vlog about a local beauty spot, you might explain how to find it, where to park, the best times to visit and good shooting locations.
 By making these decisions you can think through (and write down) the shots that you need to capture so that you’ll be more organised when it comes to filming.

 Think about the stories you want to tell before you start shooting.